ComplexSecurity/Burp-Suite-Exam/Web Cache Deception/Web Cache Deception.md

 Test the origin server normalization by sending a request to a non-cacheable resource with a path traversal sequence and an arbitrary directory at the start of the path.
 Look for a non-idempotent method like POST (e.g. modify /profile to /aaa/...%2fprofile).

 - If response matches base response and returns profile info, it indicates the path is interpreted as /profile.
 Origin server decodes the slash and resolves the dot segment.
 - If response does not match the base response - e.g. 404 - it indicates the path has been interpreted as `/aaa/..%2fprofile`.
-Origin server does not decode the slash or esolve the dot segment.
+Origin server does not decode the slash or resolve the dot segment.

 >[!info]
 >When testing for normalization, start by encoding only the second slash in the dot-segment.
 This is important because some CDNs match the slash following the static directory prefix.